 Preparing and pursuing insurance claims in the wake of a disaster can be a complex and time-consuming process, especially when management and employees need to focus on other post-disaster challenges.
 Policyholders should consider obtaining assistance from experienced coverage counsel to work alongside their broker and other claims professionals, because many legal issues—as well as actions taken by the company—can significantly affect the existence or amount of recovery under an insurance policy.

-Pillsbury’s leading Insurance Recovery & Advisory legal team has successfully handled some of the largest and most high-profile insurance coverage cases involving business interruption.
-Members of the practice address the key insurance and recovery issues businesses will need to manage, including how to prepare insurance claims to expedite and maximize recovery, as well as how to determine whether business interruption or other insurance coverage may apply.
+Pillsbury’s leading Insurance Recovery & Advisory legal team has successfully handled some of the largest and most high-profile insurance coverage cases involving property damage and business interruption.
+Members of the practice address the key insurance and recovery issues businesses will need to manage, including how to prepare property insurance claims to expedite and maximize recovery, as well as how to determine whether business interruption or other insurance coverage may apply.